fs-webdev/heroku-buildpack-dynatrace/README.md

+# WARNING: This was a failed experiment, DO NOT USE, it will be archived soon once we extract our learnings

 # Heroku Dynatrace Buildpack

 The Heroku buildpack for Dynatrace OneAgent enables cloud-native monitoring of your Heroku application by integrating Dynatrace OneAgent into your application’s slug and dyno.